 Hogan debit card and thank you to Citizens Bank for their support!

-Pizza Hut Night.
+month.
+15% of sales will go to Bishop Hogan Memorial School.
 Flyers will be sent home with the students.
 All we have to do is get

 our family and friends to order pizza for dinner that night.
 The flyers have to be turned in to

 Pizza Hut when you pick up your pizza.
-We will receive 15% of all sales

 - We are very fortunate to have Carole Hobbs picking up our cans and taking them to Hope Haven for